damian-lis/portfolio-website/README.md

 <br/>

-### 3.10 Description of the data/informations/formField file which consist the data passed to the Form object which is closely related to the createMainElements method (inside the handleMainComponentCreate method)
+<h3 id="form-field-data">3.10 Description of the data/informations/formField file which consist the data passed to the Form object which is closely related to the createMainElements method (inside the handleMainComponentCreate method)</h3>

 Before I go over to the createFormFieldElements methods, I would like to mention a few words about the data passed to the Form object (assigned to this.formFieldsInfo variable) on the basis of which form field elements are created and form fields (containers for form field elements).